French Indochina: Population

-The Viet, Lao, and Khmer ethnic groups formed the majority of their respective colony's populations.
-Minority groups in the Central Highlands, such as the Jarai, Rade, and Bahnar, were collectively known as Montagnards.
+The Viet, Khmer, and Lao ethnic groups formed the majority of their respective colony's populations.
 Cham communities were dispersed across southern Indochina lowlands.
-Mountain regions of northern Indochina was home to various ethnic groups, including the Hmong, Muong, and Tày.
+Minority groups in the Central Highlands, such as the Jarai, Rade, Bahnar, and Koho were collectively known as Montagnards.
+Mountain regions of northern Indochina was home to various ethnic groups, including the Muong, Khmu, Hmong, Yao, Tày, Nùng, and Thái.

 Ethnic Chinese were largely concentrated in major cities and towns, especially the Hoa in Cochinchina and the Chen in Cambodia, where they became heavily involved in trade and commerce.
-In addition, there was also a tiny French minority which accounted for 0.2% of the population (or 39,000 people) by 1940.
+The rural Chinese Nùng mostly resided in coastal Hải Ninh Province.
+There was also a tiny French minority which accounted for 0.2% of the population (or 39,000 people) by 1940.
 Around 95% of French Indochina's population was rural in a 1913 estimate, although urbanisation did slowly grow over the course of French rule.
 (Note: Vietnam alone has fifty-four ethnic groups, presented at the Ethnographic Museum of Hanoi.)

 Religion

 The Cathédrale Saint-Joseph de Hanoï.

 Many religions, including various forms of Buddhism and folk religion, were practiced in French Indochina.
 Longstanding religious faiths, along with newly emergent ones such as Cao Đài and Hòa Hảo, underwent transformations during this period.
-The secular French Third Republic and its top colonial officials in Indochina took a skeptical stance toward organized religion.
+The secularist French Third Republic and its top colonial officials in Indochina took a skeptical stance toward organized religion.

 Colonial administrators ironically leaned on Confucianism, especially its civil service model, to govern Annam, Tonkin, and even Cochinchina.
 Influential figures like Pierre Pasquier viewed Confucianism as the authentic core of Vietnamese society and a useful means of maintaining order and legitimizing French rule.
 Meanwhile, in Laos and Cambodia, the colonial authorities leveraged Theravada Buddhism, including its schools, monastic order, and organizations, to help govern the population.
 Colonial administrators distrusted both Mahayana Buddhism and the local Catholics in Vietnam.
-Buddhists, Catholics, as well as followers of Cao Đài and Hòa Hảo, were nationalists and broadly anti-colonial.
+Buddhists, Catholics, as well as Cao Đài and Hòa Hảo followers, were nationalists and broadly anti-colonial.